Evidence Level

 What is the recommended dosage of Rhodiola Rosea?

-Does Rhodiola Rosea interact with medications?
+Does Rhodiola Rosea interact with any medications?